LukasZahradnik/PyNeuraLogic/README.md

 In case you want to use visualization provided in the library, it is required to have [Graphviz](https://graphviz.org/download/) installed.

+## 📦 Predefined Modules

+PyNeuraLogic has a set of predefined modules to get you quickly started with your experimenting!
+It contains, for example, predefined modules for:

+- Graph Neural Networks (GNNConv, SAGEConv, GINConv, RGCNConv, ...)
+- Meta graphs and meta paths (MetaConv, MAGNN, ...)
+- Transformer, LSTM, GRU, RNN, [...and more!](https://pyneuralogic.readthedocs.io/en/latest/zoo.html)

 ## 🔬 Examples
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/LukasZahradnik/PyNeuraLogic/blob/master/examples/SimpleXOR.ipynb) [Simple XOR example](https://github.com/LukasZahradnik/PyNeuraLogic/blob/master/examples/SimpleXOR.ipynb)
 <br />